Are BCAAs vegan? My vegan BCAA powder recommendation

 Disclaimer: This post may include affiliate links.

-If you want to eat to maximise muscle health then emphasise vegan sources of protein.
+If you want to eat to maximize muscle health then emphasize vegan sources of protein.
 Soy foods, such as tofu, tempeh and edamame, are great as soy contains all the essential amino acids.

-Some cheap vegan meals I turn to when I need a muscle recovery protein kick include oatmeal with almond butter, smoothies with green powder (spirulina is a great source of vegan-friendly BCAAs), dahl with rice and pumpkin seeds on top, or my favourite vegan laksa with tofu or tempeh and extra spinach.
+Some cheap vegan meals I turn to when I need a muscle recovery protein kick include oatmeal with almond butter, my high protein bread, smoothies with green powder (spirulina is a great source of vegan-friendly BCAAs), dahl with rice and pumpkin seeds on top, or my favorite, vegan laksa with tofu or tempeh and extra spinach.

 Best Vegan BCAAs Powders and Supplements

-Before deciding whether a supplement makes sense for you it’s worth considering if you actually need it.
+Before deciding whether a supplement makes sense for you, it’s worth considering if you actually need it or if you have any health conditions.
 Are you working out a lot?
-If so are you struggling to either build or maintain muscle, or finding that you are extra achy or fatigued?
+If so, are you struggling to either build or maintain muscle, or finding that you are extra achy or fatigued?
 If that’s the case a good protein powder ALONGSIDE eating well could be helpful.

-There are so many vegan protein powders out there, and you actually don’t need a specific BCAAs powder.
-Your favourite vegan protein powder should do it –– have a look at the label and make sure it contains all essential amino acids, and see how many grams of leucine, isoleucine and valine it contains per scoop.
-In general look for higher amounts of leucine, as it is thought to be particularly beneficial for muscles (a 2:1:1 ratio of these amino acids is sometimes recommended).
+There are so many vegan protein powders out there, and you don’t actually need a specific BCAAs powder.
+Your favorite vegan protein supplement should do it –– have a look at the label and make sure it contains all essential amino acids, and see how many grams of leucine, isoleucine and valine it contains per scoop.
+As a side, it’s always good to also look out for artificial sweeteners and artificial flavors vs natural flavors.
+Always aim for premium quality plant-based ingredients.
+In general, look for higher amounts of leucine, as it is thought to be particularly beneficial for muscle building and rapid recovery (a 2:1:1 ratio of these amino acids is sometimes recommended).
 Look for a minimum of 5g of these combined per scoop.
+Oh, and always store in a dry place.

 So there you have it!
 Everything you need to know about BCAAs for vegans.